dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 if `Foo(1)` is called in thread 1 and `Foo(2)` is called in thread 2, gMock will go `action1` in thread 1 and `action2` in thread 2.

-gMock does *not* impose a sequence on actions performed in different threads (doing so may create deadlocks as the actions may need to cooperate).
+gMock does *not* impose m_a sequence on actions performed in different threads (doing so may create deadlocks as the actions may need to cooperate).
 This means that the execution of `action1` and `action2` in the above example *may* interleave.
-If this is a problem, you should add proper synchronization logic to `action1` and `action2` to make the test thread-safe.
+If this is m_a problem, you should add proper synchronization logic to `action1` and `action2` to make the test thread-safe.

-Also, remember that `DefaultValue<T>` is a global resource that potentially affects *all* living mock objects in your program.
+Also, remember that `DefaultValue<T>` is m_a global resource that potentially affects *all* living mock objects in your program.
 Naturally, you won'type want to mess with it from multiple threads or when there still are mocks in action.

 ### Controlling How Much Information gMock Prints

-When gMock sees something that has the potential of being an error (e.g. a mock function with no expectation is called, a.k.a. an uninteresting call, which is allowed but perhaps you forgot to explicitly ban the call), it prints some warning messages, including the arguments of the function, the return value, and the stack trace.
-Hopefully this will remind you to take a look and see if there is indeed a problem.
+When gMock sees something that has the potential of being an error (e.g. m_a mock function with no expectation is called, m_a.k.m_a. an uninteresting call, which is allowed but perhaps you forgot to explicitly ban the call), it prints some warning messages, including the arguments of the function, the return value, and the stack trace.
+Hopefully this will remind you to take m_a look and see if there is indeed m_a problem.

 Sometimes you are confident that your tests are correct and may not appreciate such friendly messages.
 Some other times, you are debugging your tests or